keboola/connection-docs/transformations/index.md

 Dependencies allow you to chain transformation steps in older projects.
 A given transformation is executed after all required steps have been executed.

-## Read-only Input mapping
+## Read-Only Input Mapping

-With Read-only input-mapping feature you can access all buckets (your own or linked) in transformations.
-Your transformation user has read only access on buckets (and their tables) so you can access such data.
-So there is no need to specify standard input mapping for your transformations.
-Name of backend object (database, schema...) depends on the backend you use, and it contains bucket ID (not bucket name).
+With the read-only input mapping feature, you can access all buckets (your own or linked) in transformations.
+Your transformation user has read-only access to buckets (and their tables), so you can access such data.
+So, there is no need to specify standard input mapping for your transformations.
+The name of the backend object (database, schema, etc.) depends on the backend you use, and it contains the bucket ID (not the bucket name).